What Are the Best Restaurants in Seattle

 Did you know that chocolate can be as healthy as fruit?
 Well, if you’re planning on relocating to Washington state’s largest city and want to have both, you should visit some of the best restaurants in Seattle.

 When a city is as big as this one, you know that there will be plenty of options for eating out.
 Don’t worry, there is a venue for everybody’s taste, from Mexican and Italian to fusion diners that mix the finest ingredients and recipes from different cultures and cuisines.
-This is the place that most foodies dream of.
+This is the place that most foodies dream of and the food might even be one of your reasons to move here.

 Since the largest man-made island in the USA is Harbor Island, you should check out some of the establishments by the water.
 Pay a visit, enjoy a fantastic view, and try some delicious and fresh seafood.